timharek/everyday-privacy/report.md

 # Platforms/services
 <!-- TODO -->
-I chose to use the most common and popular services, as these are well known and they can often be overlooked in terms of security and privacy, specifically Facebook products and Snapchat, or even more specifically Facebook Inc. and Snap Inc. They are all social networks, and function in different ways.
+I chose to use the most common and popular services, as these are well known and they can often be overlooked in terms of security and privacy, specifically Facebook products (Facebook, Messenger, Instagram and WhatsApp), Snapchat, LinkedIn and Signal.
+Some of them are social networks and some focus primarily on messaging.

 <!-- Explain what each service is -->
-Snap Inc. is camera company, they provide fast and fun ways to express yourself, live in the moment, learn about the world and have fun together.
-Facebook Inc. is a technology company that offers services in their social network ecosystem, i.e. Facebook, Instagram, WhatsApp and Oculus.
+Facebook products is owned and developed by Facebook Inc., which is a technology company that offers services in their social network ecosystem, i.e. Facebook, Instagram, WhatsApp and Oculus.
 This report will go into detail for Facebook products, specifically Facebook, Instagram and Messenger, as all of these share the same policy.

-Disclaimer: The project-website has more than these services, they are more a proof of concept in order to show what the website would look like with information from all of the services.
+Snapchat is a social messaging application owned and developed by Snap Inc., which is camera company, they provide fast and fun ways to express yourself, live in the moment, learn about the world and have fun together.
+LinkedIn is a professional networking social network owned and developed by Microsoft Corporation.
+Signal is a encrypted messaging services developed and owned by the non-profit organization Signal Foundation.

 ## Privacy policies
 <!-- TODO -->